 An abdominal wall fat pad biopsy is the removal of a small part of the abdominal wall fat pad.
-The procedure is done most often to test for amyloidosis.

 The health care provider cleans the skin on your belly area.
 Numbing medicine may be applied on the area.
 A needle is placed through the skin and into the fat pad under the skin.
 A small piece of the fat pad is removed with the needle.
 It is sent to a laboratory for analysis.